 We arrive in Bukit Tinggi (wonderful name) at ten o’clock, shattered.
 It was too dark to see the Equator signs properly, as we crossed over, and the Islamic Heroes’ Museum was certainly closed.
 We did manage to get to the Islamic boarding school earlier, but that was also empty, because of Ramadan.
 Hundreds of teeny beach huts for the students’ accommodation-most of them pretty decrepit and empty inside, other than the insects and the remnants of their last lunch.

 Despite all this time travelling, we are still not even half way down Sumatra.

 Yet another early awakening.
 This time it’s the muezzin at 4.30 signalling the Ramadan prayers.
 As they also woke me at 10.30 last night when I was trying to get an early night I am extremely sleep deprived now and grumpy.
 My room is next to the mosque and we are here for three nights.

-Then an exploration of Bukit Tinggi itself.
-It sits on the edge of a pretty canyon, which we view from the Panorama Park.
-Then we venture into town itself.
+Then an exploration of Bukit Tinggi proper.
+It sits on the edge of a pretty canyon, which we view from the Panorama Park, along with the monkeys.
+Then we venture into town.
 East meets west meets Spanish colonial.
 A square, complete with clock tower, horses and carts, KFC, giant tiger statues and a Muslim market.
 This area is shown on the map as ‘Up market’.
 Further south is ‘Down market’.

-The highlight of the day is the eruption of Mount Merapi, one of two volcanoes which sit either side of the town.
-It poursout ash for several hours, darkening the sky and covering the streets and cars with a grey flaky layer.
-I’m getting quite blasé about volcanic eruptions after last year in Costa Rica and now this.
+The highlight of the day is the eruption of Mount Marapi (Moauntain of Fire), one of two volcanoes which sit either side of the town.
+It pours out ash for several hours, darkening the sky and covering the streets and cars with a grey flaky layer.
+I’m getting quite blasé about volcanic eruptions, after last year in Costa Rica and now this.

 Now I'm flying - to Yogyakarta in Java